-The method wants to get the whole company moving in the same direction.
+The method aims to get the whole company moving in the same direction.
 In other words, it wants to help teams align.
 How?
 By accurately applying those objectives and results to all levels of the organisation.
-Individual goals are thus linked to team goals which, in turn, are in line with what the company is striving for.
+So individual goals are linked to team goals which, in turn, are linked to what the company is striving for.

 If you combine information about the 'human capital' - the human resources - with other relevant figures, and look for connections between them using statistical methods, then you are talking about HR analytics.
 You can look for insights into salary evolution, diversity, absenteeism and so on.
 Analysing these relationships will help you to improve your HR policy, so that your employees perform better, function better and stay in your company for a longer period time.